 Read, Rock, and Rhyme

 Meditation, Yes!

+Join Youth Services Librarian and Hatha Yoga Teacher, MG, to explore meditation in community.
+Sometimes we're silent, sometimes there is live music.
 Never done this before?
 Perfect!
 A beginner's mind is a gift.

-Drop in - No registration needed.
+Drop in.
+No registration required.

+Read, Rock, and Rhyme